 In this modern world, it’s become expected to share happy news such as an engagement online through social media (get announcement and engagement caption ideas here!).
 It’s certainly an efficient way to spread the news to your larger social circle (as your VIPs should always get the news personally).
 An online album is also how most people will see your wedding photos, but what about everything else that happens between the proposal and big day?
 Your life may be all wedding all the time, but you shouldn’t share everything about the planning process online.

 Photo by Brian Leahy Photography; Planning & Design by Andrea Eppolito Events; From Real Wedding: A Hawaiian Couple's Luxurious Destination Wedding in Las Vegas

-- Multiple photos of the ring.
-It may be what most people really want to see, but more than one clear shot or video of your new sparkler will come across as bragging.
+Of course, it may be what most people really want to see, but more than one clear shot or video of your new sparkler will come across as bragging.
 Consider a few shots of you as a couple, perhaps one or two of you by yourself with your ring, and just one close up.

-- Registry information.
-Including links to your wish list on your wedding website online is fine, but otherwise you should not share unless asked.
-Even if multiple people ask about it, share the links via private messages, rather than a public post.
+Including links to your wedding-day wish list on your wedding website online is fine, but otherwise you should not share unless asked.
+Even if multiple people ask about your wedding registry, share the links via private messages, rather than a public post.

-- Date and location.
-A countdown when you get closer to the big day might be tolerated, but sharing details tends to invite people wondering if they will be asked to attend.
+A countdown when you get closer to the big day might be tolerated on social media, but sharing details of the big day tends to invite people wondering if they will be asked to attend.
 Leave that information to your invited guests on your invitations and wedding website.

-- The guest list.
-Even if you have a very private social media presence and you’re only followed by your nearest and dearest, it still comes across as tacky to specify anything about who is invited.
+Even if you have a very private social media presence and you’re only followed by your nearest and dearest, it still comes across as tacky to specify anything about who is invited online.

-- Your dress.
 Don’t ruin your big reveal!
-Images of the dress, whether from a stock photo or you at your alterations appointment, should not be seen by the masses until after you tie the knot.
+Images of your wedding dress, whether from a stock photo or you at your alterations appointment, should not be seen by the masses until after you tie the knot.